 What is Crowd Cow

-When people order meat the cow does not get slaughtered until the whole cow is sold.
+When you order meat the cow or pig does not get slaughtered until the whole animal is sold.
 This will ensure your meat to be as fresh as possible.

 “Crowd Cow provides you with all the information about every farm that the Crowd Cow company works with and after reading a few I can tell you that they provide plenty of information.“